 Just like many people today, ancient Egyptians believed certain signs or events seen in dreams revealed unpredictable information about the future.

 Dreams played a powerful role in the past.

-Thousands of years ago, ancient Egyptians used the messages in their dreams in order to cure illnesses, make important State decisions, and even to decide where to build a temple or when to wage a battle.
+Thousands of years ago, ancient Egyptians used the messages in their dreams to cure illnesses, make important State decisions, and even decide where to build a temple or when to wage a battle.
 Dreams were considered to be divine predictions of the future.
-They were messages from the gods that could be foretelling of impending disasters or, conversely, of good fortune; therefore, understanding the significance of one's dreams was an important part of the culture.
+They were messages from the gods that could foretell impending disasters or, conversely, of good fortune; therefore, understanding the significance of one's dreams was an important part of the culture.

 The ancient Egyptian Dream Book is a hieratic papyrus that probably dates to the early reign of Ramesses II (1279-1213 BC).
-The papyrus currently kept at the British Museum, lists of a number of dreams and their interpretations.
+The papyrus currently kept at the British Museum lists several dreams and their interpretations.

 The Dream Book was found in the cemetery at Deir el-Medina, near the Valley of the Kings.
 According to the British Museum, “it is uncertain who the original owner was, but it passed into the hands of the scribe Qeniherkhepshef; on the other side of the papyrus, the scribe copied a poem about the Battle of Kadesh, which took place in the reign of Ramesses II (1279-1213 BC).

 The Dream Book was part of an archive, including a wide variety of literary, magical, and documentary material, which passed down through the family for more than a century.